Tensor Trucks

-Tensor Trucks is a skateboarding truck company founded and designed by professional skateboarder, Rodney Mullen, in 2000.
+Tensor Trucks is an American skateboarding truck company founded and designed by professional skateboarder, Rodney Mullen, in 2000.
 Tensor's parent company is Dwindle Distribution.
-The company offers trucks in three different heights (lo, mid, hi) that are tailored for different wheel diameters—the hi is designed for 58mm wheels and smaller; the mid for 54mm or smaller; and the lo for 52mm and smaller.
+The brand offers trucks in three different heights (lo, mid, hi) that are tailored for different wheel diameters—the hi is designed for 58mm wheels and smaller; the mid for 54mm or smaller; and the lo for 52mm and smaller.
 Mullen holds US patent no. 6,443,471B1 for design features implemented in Tensors.
 Tensor's trucks are manufactured in China.

 History

 Mullen explained the origin of the brand in a 2010 interview:

 I didn’t feel it was legitimate to just build another truck like an Indy [Independent Truck Co.].
 I thought, ‘How can I do it differently?’
 The way I skate was flip tricks—setting up your feet and landing ...
 I wanted to build a truck that would help you do those kind of things better.
 I wanted to build a truck that doesn’t turn that well because that’s going to help me.
 If you want that other truck, it’s already there.
 I don’t feel I deserve a place by copying someone else.
 That is the value I’ve always got from skateboarding—to be part of something bigger.